affiliate links is the easy part!

 Focused website

 Eventually you will want to build a master website that directs to each of your smaller, product-focused websites.
-This will be the website you use to “clean-up” the rest of the traffic generated by the keywords you haven’t targeted—those generalities that aren’t necessarily on the verge of buying anything.
+This will be the website you use to “clean-up” the rest of the traffic.
+This traffic is generated by the keywords you haven’t targeted.
+These keywords represent generalities that aren’t necessarily on the verge of buying anything.
 But that can come later.
 First, build the sites that will sell and start making money sooner.

 So initially, your plan will look something like this: